 Low in carbs but high in protein and fiber, coconut flour is made by grinding dried coconuts.
-"Dry" is the operative word here: coconut flour has a soft, somewhat silky texture, but it absorbs moisture like a sponge.
+"Dry" is the operative word here: Coconut flour has a soft, somewhat silky texture, but it absorbs moisture like a sponge.
 You'll notice that if a keto recipe calls for only coconut flour as the flour component, there are probably a great many eggs being used.
-Eggs are the perfect balance for coconut flour because they add moisture but the coconut flour can't fully absorb them like it does water.
-Because of this, making vegan keto goods with just coconut flour can be tricky and an egg replacer should be employed.
+Eggs are the perfect balance for coconut flour because they add moisture, but the coconut flour can't fully absorb them like it does water.
+Because of this, making vegan keto goods with just coconut flour can be tricky, and an egg replacer should be employed.
 Coconut flour has some binding power on its own.

-If you prefer a finer crumb than almond flour can ever achieve, coconut flour is the best choice—just don't skimp on the eggs!
+If you prefer a finer crumb than almond flour can ever achieve, coconut flour is the best choice—just don't skimp on the eggs.

-Flax meal cannot be used alone to create most baked goods, though it can be used to make a flatbread that holds up well to sandwiches.
+Flax meal cannot be used alone to create most baked goods, though it can be used to make a flatbread that holds up well for sandwiches.
 In keto cooking and baking, your best use for flax meal will be as a binding agent, adding a tablespoon or two of it to recipes that call for other flours.
 Because of its gritty texture, it may be noticeable and can detract from otherwise smooth textures when used in larger quantities.

 Psyllium Husk Powder

 Best known not as a baking flour but as an ingredient in constipation-relieving products like Metamucil, psyllium husk is best used in small quantities.
 This is because, not surprisingly, too much of it can create different digestive problems than the one it's used to resolve.
 Like chia and flax, it has binding properties.
 It becomes gelatinous in liquid, and due to its texture being smoother than either of those, it can hold together items like breads without creating grittiness.
 It's also beige in color, making it easier to incorporate appearance-wise than either flax or chia.
-That said, it can be tricky to work with: some brands may turn purple when baked, and when mixed with eggs it can result in items having an odd odor.
+That said, it can be tricky to work with: Some brands may turn purple when baked, and mixing it with eggs can result in items having an odd odor.

 Other Keto Flours